 The Advocacy Leadership Training is offered once every two months.
 Participants are expected to commit to the full training, which consists of six weeks of activity.
-This includes preparatory meetings and readings, three nights of virtual training, four weeks of advocacy “field work,” and one night of virtual follow-up.
+This includes preparatory meetings and readings, four nights of virtual training, four weeks of advocacy “field work,” and one night of virtual follow-up.

 Advocates will receiving training in the following areas: